Century-overdue library book is finally returned

 Titled Famous Composers and featuring the likes of Bach and Mozart, the tome turned up while someone was sorting through a relative’s belongings.

-The St Paul Public Library checkout slip shows it was last borrowed in 1919, Minnesota Public Radio reported.
+The St Paul Public Library checkout slip shows it was last borrowed in 1919, Minnesota Public Radio reports.

 St Paul mayor Melvin Carter joked in a tweet on Saturday that there would be no fine.